pacific-hake/hake-assessment/README.md

     ```

   * To re-run items for a given model (deleting previous ones), do the following.
 Note that
-    .mode_name can be a list of model directory names.
+    .model_name can be a list of model directory names.
   ```R
     source(file.path(here::here(), "R/all.r"))
     build(.run_forecasts = TRUE,